begedin/bego/priv/blog/2024/08-19-makeup-typescript.md

 I'll probably be using most of these, but for me to really be happy, I'd need a few more to cover javascript, typscript, css, scss and vue.

-So I did some looking around to see what 3rd party addones there are.
+So I did some looking around to see what 3rd party addons there are.

 ## Javascript/Typescript